 IBEW Local 46 (Seattle) Wage Scale

 Local 46 sets one of the highest base wages of any inside IBEW Local on the West Coast.
-An A journeyman earns $56.42/hr base, with total compensation above $85/hr once health, pension, annuity, training, and NEBF are layered in.
+A journey level electrician earns $74.94/hr base, with a total employer package of $108.16/hr once medical, pension, NEBF, 401(k), and training are layered in.

 Local 46 overview

-IBEW Local 46 represents inside wireman electricians across King County and Snohomish County in Washington State, covering Seattle, Bellevue, Redmond, Kirkland, Renton, Tukwila, Everett, and the surrounding communities of the central Puget Sound region.
+IBEW Local 46 represents inside wireman electricians across King, Kitsap, Jefferson, and Clallam Counties in Washington State, covering Seattle, Bellevue, Redmond, Kirkland, Renton, Tukwila, Bremerton, Port Townsend, Port Angeles, and the surrounding communities of the central and west Puget Sound region.
+(Snohomish County and Everett fall under Local 191.)
 Founded in 1903, Local 46 is one of the older West Coast IBEW Locals and one of the higher-paying inside Locals in the country.
 The jurisdiction is dense in tech-sector commercial construction, healthcare, transit, and increasingly in data centre and clean-energy work.

 The Local bargains with NECA Western Washington (NECA WW) on behalf of signatory employers, producing the inside wireman agreement that sets the rate cited on this page.
 Signatory contractors include Cochran Electric, Veca Electric, Holmes Electric, VECA, Sunset Electric Construction, Total Electrical Construction, Auburn Mechanical Electrical, and the regional offices of national firms such as Rosendin Electric, Helix Electric, and Cupertino Electric.
 Several have multi-decade signatory relationships with Local 46.